celery/celery/docs/internals/guide.rst

 - celery.utils

-    Utility functions used by the celery code base.
+    Utility functions used by the Celery code base.
     Much of it is there to be compatible across Python versions.

 - celery.contrib